How do you explain white privilege to your white children?

 It was small and quaint and wealthy.

-People retired with pensions from the state, sold investments in NY, and bought cheap houses.
+People retired with pensions from the state, sold investments in NY, and bought cheap houses in the tropical state.

-In the town of Brooksville, FL, the county seat of Hernando was next door.
+The town of Brooksville, FL, where the county seat of Hernando sat, was next door.

 Established in the 1840s, it was a plantation city dependent on the slave trade.